kl1nton/2_SBA_Practice_Papers/3_SBA_Practice_Paper.md

 ### Q45
 Which of the following cases should be considered to have the *highest priority* on the *emergency theatre list*?

-	A. Laparoscopic appendicectomy for suspected appendicitis - F
+	A. Laparoscopic appendicectomy for suspected appendicitis
-	B. Pyloroplasty for congenital pyloric stenosis - F
+	B. Pyloroplasty for congenital pyloric stenosis
 	C. Incarcerated inguinal hernia in a young man
 	D. Strangulated femoral hernia in an elderly woman
-	E. Hemiarthroplasty for fractured neck of femur - F
+	E. Hemiarthroplasty for fractured neck of femur
 #### Answer: D. Strangulated femoral hernia in an elderly woman - TRUE
 - A laparoscopic appendicectomy for suspected appendicitis should be done within 12 hours of diagnosis, although ideally as soon as possible
 	- Patients can be maintained on intravenous antibiotics in the meantime.